Tunisia : Safety by City

 - Currency - Tunisian dinar is the official currency in Tunisia.
 Bear in mind that you are not allowed to take Tunisian currency out of the country.
 Tunisian banks will probably ask to see your passport when you change money.

-- Weather - Tunisia has hot-summer Mediterranean climate in most regions, with mild winters characterized by moderate rainfall and not too low temperatures and hot and dry summers.
-Temperatures during summer, in July and August can exceed 40 °C.
+- Weather - Tunisia has a hot-summer Mediterranean climate in most regions, with mild winters characterized by moderate rainfall and not too low temperatures and hot and dry summers.
+Temperatures during summer, in July and August, can exceed 34 °C.

 - Airports - Tunis–Carthage Airport is the biggest airport serving Tunisia.
 It is located in Tunis, the capital of Tunisia.
 It is named for the historic city of Carthage, which is very near, just outside the airport.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Tunisia, since it covers not only the costs medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Tunisia, since it covers not only the costs of medical problems but also theft and loss of valuables.

 Tunisia Weather Averages (Temperatures)